ddanailova/dog-adoption-app/README.md

         * Admins can update a statuse of a specific applications
         * Admins can delete a specific applications
 * User
+    * Users can access the user homepage - direct access
     * Users can see all cards of dogs available for adoption - access through the homepage page
     * Users can check details for a specific card - access through the catalog page
     * Users can create an adoption requst - access through the details page for the card